julielinx/julielinx.github.io/_posts/2020-06-30-30_learning_curves_imp_perform.md

 > This indicates that the model is capable of further learning and possible further improvements and that the training process was halted prematurely.

-I.E., when you encounter this, get more data.
+I.e. when you encounter this, get more data.

 <img src='https://3qeqpr26caki16dnhd19sv6by6v-wpengine.netdna-ssl.com/wp-content/uploads/2018/12/Example-of-Training-Learning-Curve-Showing-An-Underfit-Model-That-Requires-Further-Training.png'>